 Quarry Environmental Management Plan

-A Quarry Environment Management Plan (QEMP) prepared by suitably qualified and experienced experts is to be submitted to and approved by Council’s Director Community and Development.
+A Quarry Environment Management Plan (QEMP) prepared by a suitably qualified and experienced independent expert(s) is to be submitted to and approved by Council’s Director Community and Development.
 Quarry activities are not to commence until the QEMP has been approved.
 Matters considered to be adequately dealt with via the EPA GTAs have not been included below.

 The Environmental Management Plan is to include at minimum, the following: